Traditional watchmakers are gradually dragging their watch brands into the 21st century.

 A large proportion of future wearables growth will be driven by a rise in smart analogue watches.
 Existing manufacturers are expected to broaden their product offering, while traditional watchmakers will enter this space as they try to cling on to their share of the global market.

-If you are in the market for a smartwatch right now but prefer the classic look of an analog timepiece, one of these may be for you.
+If you are in the market for a wearable right now but prefer the classic look of an analog timepiece, a hybrid smartwatch may be for you.
+This is our pick of the best hybrid watches 2019.

-In terms of fitness tracking, you’ll get info on steps, sleep, distance, calories, floors climbed, heart rate and intensity minutes.
+In terms of fitness tracking, you’ll get info on steps, sleep, distance, calories, floors climbed, heart rate, intensity minutes and even oxygen levels in the blood.
 The heart rate sensor will keep tabs on your resting heart rate, and you can use it to monitor which zone you are in when you heart rate zone train.
 There is also Garmin Move IQ which can recognize and log movements for certain activities.

-In addition to this, you’ll find some more advanced features such as VO2 max and fitness age.
-In case you are aspiring towards a more tranquil existence, Vivomove HR lets you know whether you are having a calm, balanced or hectic day.
+In addition to this, you’ll find Connected GPS and some more advanced features such as VO2 max and fitness age.
+In case you are aspiring towards a more tranquil existence, Vivomove 3 lets you know whether you are having a calm, balanced or hectic day.
 You can then use the relaxation timer to work through deep breathing exercises, and lower your stress.

 If you want smart tracking along with self-expression, look no further than the Withings Steel HR Sport.